cosec-code/na-access-management-experimental/README.md

 integrated_read.py: Written by a user on the website Medium.
 Boilerplate code for the reading of the RFID key.

 integrated.py: Written by u/aRandomCheapPerson(pkdecv#5640).
 Combines integrated_read.py and concept.py.

+databaseConnectionTest.py: Written by u/Crof2003.
+Proof-of-concept of connecting to a hosted MySQL service.
+This would be similar to the proposed final setup of the readers to database servers.
+This MySQL database is currently hosted at heliohost.org.